-The system invokes transforms implicitly whenever UDT data is imported to or exported from the database.
+The system invokes transforms implicitly whenever UDT data is imported to or exported from Teradata Database.

 For a tosql operation, this means the following actions occur in the sequence indicated.

-- The system transforms the external type of the UDT from its client format to its database format.
+- The system transforms the external type of the UDT from its client format to its Teradata Database format.

 - The system performs the tosql routine.